Stance bike

 A stance bike is a heavily modified, stylized BMX bike used in South African youth culture.

 Origins and characteristics

 The trend evolved in the 2020s from the South African car stance culture and car spinning scene.
 Teens in Soweto began modifying their BMX bikes with improvised means; lowered frames, chrome parts, flashy paint jobs, or extended rear sections.
 This gave rise to a hybrid culture between BMX riding, creative design, and street sport.

-Design and techique
+Design and technique

 Modifications include removing brakes or installing extra-long brake cables, fitting oversized rims, shortening or lengthening frame tubes, removing the saddle, adding loudspeakers, and using chrome parts.
 Some bicycles are designed primarily for “spinning.”
 Many stance bikes have no saddle and are ridden standing on the pedals.

 Spinning

 The subculture of "spinning" bicycles emerged from the car spinning subculture.
 The bikes are elongated to mimic the wheelbase of a car.
 Simple BMX bikes are heavily modified by completely dismantling the original frames and rebuilding them with a new geometry and appearance.
 To reduce friction and break traction, the rear tire can be covered with plastic bottles.